-In just a few days, barring a negotiating breakthrough, nearly 800,000 federal workers will not get paid thanks to the U.S. government shutdown.
+In just a few days, barring a negotiating breakthrough, nearly 800,000 federal workers will miss a second paycheck thanks to the U.S. government shutdown.
 The longer the impasse goes the more likely that the government employees, who traditionally are more engaged than their private-sector counterparts, begin to lose morale.

 While the private sector doesn’t have a shutdown equivalent, it does have its fair share of traumatic events, including layoffs and division closings, that can sap employee engagement.
 “It’s critical for leaders to build a reservoir of good will during good times that can help carry organizations through the bad times,” says Mark Royal, a Korn Ferry senior director who helps firms with their employee engagement efforts.

 According to executives at the World’s Most Admired Companies, a list prepared by Fortune magazine and Korn Ferry, an engaged workforce is essential to effectively cope with change.
 According to Royal, “One leader said that engaged employees are more willing to accept and embrace the organizational changes needed to address customer concerns and cost issues.”

 When bad times do happen, it’s critical that front-line supervisors react quickly and professionally, says Alan Guarino, a Korn Ferry vice chairman and co-leader of the firm’s Board and CEO Services practice.
 While the CEO may send out an email or speak about the bad times, it’s an employee’s direct supervisor that package and frame it, Guarino says.
 During cutbacks, bad leaders may openly complain or not tell the whole truth about the situation, sapping employee engagement.
 At the same time, great leaders can help people who remain see the overall rationale and fairness.
 “Transparency, honesty, authenticity, are essential,” Guarino says.